 Very few pieces of software have been so successful that their names become verbs.
 Although Photoshop has been around since 1990, it’s only since the age of viral memes that people began using ‘photoshop’ to mean ‘edit a picture.’
 While Photoshop earned this honor by being the best, it’s not the only quality photo editor out there.

-Adobe recently angered many Photoshop users by switching to a subscription pricing model.
+Adobe angered many Photoshop users by switching to a subscription pricing model.
 When that happened, the search for alternative software options really kicked off.
-A number of different programs compete for the crown of ‘best Photoshop alternative,’ and we’ve selected six of the best: three paid options, and three free options.
+Many different programs compete for the crown of ‘best Photoshop alternative,’ and we’ve selected six of the best: three paid options, and three free options.

 Because Photoshop has a massive feature set, it can be hard to choose a single program as a replacement.
 Some, like vector drawing, 3D model rendering, or video editing, rarely get used because they’re better when handled by a program dedicated to those tasks.